henishik/coding-challenge-answer/README.md

 2. Build docker image and run server app on a docker

 ```
-$ cd/coding-challenge-ansewr/server
+$ cd ./coding-challenge-answer/server
 $ docker-compose build --no-cache
 $ docker-compose up
-$ (open http://localhost:9980) // If you need to see a raw json response
+$ (open http://localhost:9980/reports) // If you need to see a raw json response
 ```

 3. Install dependencies and run ui app on a local node dev server